jbtiglao/pw-gen-project/README.md

 ## Installation

-This application does not require installation.
-This application runs in a browser while its HTML, CSS, JS, images, and README files can be accessed through the author's GitHub repository at https://github.com/jbtiglao.
+This application runs in a browser and is deployed here: https://jbtiglao.github.io/pw-gen-project/.
+While the application's HTML, CSS, JS, images, and README files can be accessed through the author's GitHub repository at https://github.com/jbtiglao.

 ![image of the password generator app](./assets/images/pw_gen1.jpg)